anxenown/Resume-Analyzer/README.md

 @kalpathon2025

 ### Resume-Analyzer:
-A simple web app to analyze resume using AI, built with HTML, CSS, and JavaScript.
+A static website to analyze resume using AI, built with HTML, CSS, and JavaScript.

 ### Features: